ccccccmd/Hangfire.Dashboard.PasswordAuthorization/README.md

 [![Nuget package](https://img.shields.io/nuget/vpre/UI.Hangfire.Dashboard.PasswordAuthorization)](https://www.nuget.org/packages/UI.Hangfire.Dashboard.PasswordAuthorization/)

-This package allows you to protect your Hangfire dashboard with a password.
+This package allows you to protect your Hangfire dashboard with a password base on asp.net core **cookie authentication**.
 It is useful when you want to protect your Hangfire dashboard from unauthorized access.

 ## Installation